 According to this same report, nine states have adopted the ITBS for their achievement testing programs.

 In reviewing the table which shows the G.E.
 (Grade Equivalent) scores for our classes, you are seeing the class averages based on the composite score of all students in the grade.
 Since we administer the tests in April, all of the norms are based on the eighth month of the school year.
 For example, 1.8 equals the eighth month of First Grade.
 Therefore a First Grade student scoring 1.8 demonstrates the he is achieving academically in the subjects tested (math, reading, language arts.)
-Any grade higher than 1.8 means that the student is achieving at a level higher than the 8th month of first grade.
+Any grade higher than 1.8 means that the student is achieving at a level higher than the eighth month of first grade.

-Two items to note: These results demonstrate that students at The Christian School of Grace Baptist Church are being taught core educational skills successfully as each grade meets or exceeds the G.E. score each year.
+Please note: These results demonstrate that students at The Christian School of Grace Baptist Church are being taught core educational skills successfully as each grade meets or exceeds the G.E. score each year.
 Secondly, there is a positive cumulative effect for students who remain enrolled in the school as the high seventh and eighth grade G.E. averages indicate.